Aphrodine-wq/fairtradeworker-texa/PRD.md

 - **Success criteria**: Size badge appears on all jobs; correct categorization based on priceHigh value

 ### Contractor Dashboard & CRM
-- **Functionality**: View active jobs, open bids, earnings, and manage customer relationships
+- **Functionality**: View active jobs, open bids, earnings, manage customer relationships, and send instant invites for in-person sign-ups
-- **Purpose**: Centralize contractor business operations
+- **Purpose**: Centralize contractor business operations and enable contractors to quickly onboard homeowners via email or SMS
 - **Trigger**: Contractor logs in or clicks "Dashboard"
-- **Progression**: Land on dashboard → See stats cards → Browse jobs table → Click actions (bid, view, contact)
+- **Progression**: Land on dashboard → See stats cards → Browse tabs (Jobs, CRM, Invoices) → In CRM tab: Use instant invite widget → Enter customer name and email/phone → Click send → Invite sent instantly → Customer added to CRM → View customer list → Click customer card → See details and add notes
-- **Success criteria**: Contractor can track all job activity and financials in one place
+- **Success criteria**: Contractor can track all job activity, financials, and customer relationships in one place; instant invites are sent successfully with clear feedback; customers are stored and manageable in CRM

 ### Invoice Management
 - **Functionality**: Create, send, and track invoices with auto-reminders (Pro feature)